-Ivermectin is used to treat parasitic infections and worm infections.
+Ivermectin is used to treat parasitic worm infections caused by certain types of roundworms.

 Take Ivermectin exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 Take it on an empty stomach, at least 2 hours before or after a meal.

 Swallow the tablet whole with a glass of water.